syrianarchive/syrianarchive-investigations/investigations/kiwanhospital.md

 Syrian Archive conducted an investigation into the incident, based on three steps:

 (1) A local investigation’s team collected testimonies from eye-witnesses or those who witnessed the immediate aftermath of the airstrike;
-(2) Securing, analysing, and verifying of 47 videos and images uploaded to social media networks purportedly showing the incident;
+(2) Securing, analysing, and verifying of 47 videos and images uploaded to social media networks purportedly showing the incident as well as examining flight observation data;
 (3) The combined analysis of these sources has culminated in the present investigation report.
 Complementing each other, they provide information regarding the attack’s date and time, location, casualties, and extent of damage.

-Examining all information available on the attack, the investigations’ team developed an understanding of the incident and potential perpetrators.
+Examining all information available on the attack, the investigations team developed an understanding of the incident and potential perpetrators.

 For more details on Syrian Archive’s Methodology, please see our [website](https://syrianarchive.org/en/tools_methods/methodology/).